raspy135/Qun-mk2/README.md

 ### Live slicing

 Live slicing (Making slices by pressing buttons while you are playing sample) can be done when you set GRN mode to ONE mode.
-Here is the steps to do live slicing:
+Here is the steps to perform live slicing:

 1. Initialize a preset with "Slice" template.
 (Shift + PARAM and select "Slice").
-Or setup the parameters by yourself.
+Or set up the parameters by yourself.
 Make sure GRN mode is ONE.
 2. Go Granular mode and load sample or record sample
-3. Set the first slicing point to the head of playing piont and set length to 127(max), which is the default values.(We want to play the entire sample)
+3. Set the first slicing point to the head of playing point and set length to 127(max), which is the default values.(We want to play the entire sample)
 4. Press play button and **keep pressing the play button**.
 Loaded sample will play.
 5. Press **B[1-8]** button to slice **while you keep pressing the play button**.
 B1 will set Slice 1, B2 will set Slice 2 and so on.
 6. Length is set to 90 when the length is short.
 Adjust length and fine tune starting points as needed.